pjfl/p5-html-statetable/README.md

     A mutable non zero positive integer that defaults to 1.
 The number of the current page of data being displayed

+- page\_control\_location

+    An immutable non empty simple string which defaults to 'BottomRight'.
+The location of the page control

+- page\_manager

+    An immutable non empty simple string with a null default.
+Name of the JS page management object

 - page\_size

     A mutable non zero positive integer which defaults to 20.
 The number of rows to be displayed per page.
 This is settable from preferences

+- page\_size\_control\_location

+    An immutable non empty simple string which defaults to 'BottomLeft'.
+The location of the page size control

 - pager